MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-select-a-usb-interface-setting--uwp-app-.md

 A setting is said to be active after it has been selected on the device.
 The default active setting is the first setting of an interface.

 Each setting is represented by a [**UsbInterfaceSetting**](https://msdn.microsoft.com/library/windows/apps/dn264278) object.
-By using the object, your Windows Store app can perform these operations:
+By using the object, your UWP app can perform these operations:

 -   Determine whether a particular setting is active while enumerating all settings in an interface.
 -   Initiate a request that selects an setting.